 When the cornflower petals are mixed with alum water, it yields a blue ink and a dye.
 Although the dye provides an exquisite color to linen, it is not lasting.
 In addition, dehydrated petals of cornflower are also used in potpourris with a view to impart color.
 Extracts obtained from the cornflower plants are also added to hair shampoos and hair rinses.

-The cornflower is regarded to be a beneficial weed and the flowers of this plant are edible.
+The cornflower is regarded to be a beneficial weed and the flowers of this herb are edible.
 The flowers may be used to color salads.

 The cornflower is indigenous to Europe and presently it is extensively cultivated in North America.
-In effect, this plant has managed to escape from the garden and now even grows in the wild.
+In effect, this herb has managed to escape from the garden and now even grows in the wild.

 To grow well, cornflower plants require being cultivated in a location receiving full sunlight and the plants need to be watered somewhat heavily every day.
 Cornflower has a preference for soil pH ranging between neutral (6.6 and 7.5) and slightly alkaline (7.6 and 7.8).
 The plants bear flowers during the period between June and August.